ticketmaster/actions-on-google-kotlin/README.md

 # Actions On Google Client Library

-Unofficial Kotlin SDK for building Actions on Google on the JVM.
-This is a port of the [official nodejs SDK](https://github.com/actions-on-google/actions-on-google-nodejs) to Kotlin.
-This can also be used from Java.
+This is a port of the [official Node.js SDK](https://github.com/actions-on-google/actions-on-google-nodejs) to Kotlin.
+This can also be used from Java and any JVM language.

-__Goals of this project__:
+__Quick Facts__

  * Port the actions-on-google SDK to Kotlin so Kotlin and Java developers can quickly start building Actions for Google Assistant.
- * match nodejs API
+ * Closely matches nodejs API
- * match implementation of nodejs closely so code can be maintained easily as features are added
+ * Closely matches implementation of nodejs sdk so code can be maintained easily as features are added
- * pass all tests from nodejs SDK (using Spek framework)
+ * All tests ported from nodejs SDK (using Spek framework) & 100% passing
- * support Api.Ai and Actions SDK (Api.Ai is top priority)
+ * Api.Ai and Actions SDK support
- * port several, if not all samples

-Currently the Multimodal API, Transaction API, conversation-components sample, and transaction are 100% ported for ApiAi platform.
-Actions SDK (direct request from Actions on Google w/o API.ai will be coming)

-You are welcome to use, make contributions, and report issues on this project.

-Sample of what actions-on-google-koltin looks like:
+ * Conversation Components & Transaction Sample ported
+ * Supports v2 of Actions on Google API (if v1 is needed, make an issue please)

+## Setup Instructions

+This library is available on jCenter and Maven Central.
+If your using gradle simply add the dependency as follows:

+__Gradle:__

+    repositories {
+            jCenter()
+        }
+    }

+    dependencies {
+        compile 'com.tmsdurham.actions:actions-on-google:1.2'
+    }

+The above artifact should fit the needs of most developers, however, if you are not using ```java.servlet.http.HttpServlet```, or do not want to use [Gson](https://github.com/google/gson) for deserialization, you can use the ```actions-on-google-core lib```.
+For example how to use the core library, reading through the sdk-gson-servlet module.

+   	compile 'com.tmsdurham.actions:actions-on-google-core:1.2'. //only if not using Servlets

+### Using Kotlin

     fun welcome(app: ApiAiApp) =
         app.ask(app.buildRichResponse()